Matching markets: Applications

 Matching theory typically focuses on two-sided matching, where two types of workers are considered (e.g. men and women in the marriage market, firms and workers in the labor market, and students matching with colleges).
 A smaller literature considers other types of matching, such as one-sided matching (e.g. the stable roommates problem) and many-sided matching (e.g. man-woman-child matching).
 Within two sided matching, three types of matches are considered: one-to-one, many-to-one, and many-to-many.

-Matching theory has been applied to study positive questions, such as who matches with who, as well as normative questions regarding how to best design matching markets.